 Special Collections at Barton College is divided into four distinctive divisions: Rare Books; College Archives; North Caroliniana; and the Discipliana Collection.
 These important and distinguished collections combine rare printed volumes; manuscripts; correspondence and personal papers; as well as sound and visual materials documenting Barton College, Eastern North Carolina and the Christian Church (Disciples of Christ).
+The College Archives also house the Hackney Brothers Body Company Collection.
 Materials from Special Collections are used in exhibitions and classroom teaching, providing a great depth and richness to the Hackney Library’s ongoing teaching mission.

 In most cases, Hackney Library’s special collections may be used between the hours of 9 a.m. and 5 p.m.
 Monday through Friday, by appointment.